wlwanpan/Colonizer/README.md

 # Colonizer (MissionHack 2018)

-Colonizer is a community platform that serves as an asset management, trading platform and voting tool.
+Colonizer serves as an asset manager, trading platform and voting tool.
+The goal is to improve marginal productivity of capital and allow for a community driven governance.

+Colony:

+- Each Habitant, within a colony, can broadcast a proposal to alter the current state of the Colony law.
+- Upon reaching a consensus of majority, the proposal is either declared settled or archieved.
+- Acting against a settled law will deduct the habitants' penalty score.

 Deployed: https://missionhack-colonizer.herokuapp.com

+Contract Address: '0x5dda3ccfb90399e382eed802d6de1b5a7f5f2dc9'

 ## Requirements

 - Metamask (Chrome extension)
+- Ganache-cli / Geth

 ## Tools